-Most Americans age 2 and older do not eat the recommended amounts of vegetables.
+Most Americans aged 2 and older do not eat the recommended amounts of vegetables.
 Vegetables provide vitamins and minerals and most are low in calories and fat, so it is important to add more vegetables to your meals and snacks.
-The most commonly eaten vegetables are potatoes and tomatoes according to the 2015-2020 Dietary Guidelines for Americans.
-It is important to vary your veggies and eat the colors of the rainbow for more nutrients.
+Try to vary your veggies and eat the colors of the rainbow for more nutrients.

 5 Ways for Children to Eat More Veggies